phy1729/zsh-syntax-highlighting/docs/highlighters.md

 `ZSH_HIGHLIGHT_THEME` the `default` theme will be loaded.
 Additional themes may be layered on top (overriding previous theme's settings) by calling `_zsh_highlight_load_theme`.  `_zsh_highlight_load_theme` takes the path to a theme as an argument.
-Relative paths are relative to `ZSH_HIGHLIGHT_THEMES_DIR` which defaults to the themes directory in zsh-syntax-highlighting's root directory.
+Relative paths are relative to the themes directory in zsh-syntax-highlighting's root directory and the themes directory (if any) in each highlighter's directory.

 The `default` theme is a colorful theme that preserves the defaults the highlighters originally had.
 The `error-only` theme is also available for highlighting only syntax errors.
+If `ZSH_HIGHLIGHT_THEME` is set but empty, no theme will be loaded.

 Some highlighters support additional configuration parameters; see each highlighter's documentation for details and examples.